Viasat Internet in South Carolina at a Glance

 Is Viasat available in South Carolina?

 Yes.
-Viasat satellite internet is available virtually everywhere in South Carolina, including Charleston, Columbia, and Greenville and the most rural areas such as the rural Pee Dee region, Lowcountry communities away from Charleston, and the mountain border counties.
+Viasat satellite internet is available virtually everywhere in South Carolina, including Charleston, Columbia, and Greenville.
+The most rural areas such as the rural Pee Dee region, Lowcountry communities away from Charleston, and the mountain border counties.
 Because the service is delivered via satellite, it does not require local cable or fiber infrastructure.
 All you need is a clear view of the southern sky for dish installation.

 What is Viasat's fastest plan in South Carolina?